codearclab/codearc/README.md

   <p>"Power people make places powerful 🤝."</p>

-  > If you complete 2 PR's we are provide a tiny swag kit everyone 🎉
+  > If you complete 2 PR's we are provide a tiny swag kit for free to everyone 🎉

 <!-- Badges -->
 <p>